Artist: Ancient Greece (1100 BC-330 AD)

 No muse was identified with the visual arts of painting and sculpture.
-In ancient Greece sculptors and painters were held in low regard, somewhere between freemen and slaves, their work regarded as mere manual labour.
+In ancient Greece, sculptors and painters were held in low regard, the work often performed by slaves and mostly regarded as mere manual labour.

 The word art derives from the Latin "ars" (stem art-), which, although literally defined means "skill method" or "technique", also conveys a connotation of beauty.

+Europe Middle Ages (500 – 1500)

 During the Middle Ages the word artist already existed in some countries such as Italy, but the meaning was something resembling craftsman, while the word artisan was still unknown.
 An artist was someone able to do a work better than others, so the skilled excellency was underlined, rather than the activity field.
 In this period, some "artisanal" products (such as textiles) were much more precious and expensive than paintings or sculptures.

 The first division into major and minor arts dates back at least to the works of Leon Battista Alberti (1404–1472): De re aedificatoria, De statua, De pictura, which focused on the importance of the intellectual skills of the artist rather than the manual skills (even if in other forms of art there was a project behind).

+Europe 17th Century (1600-1700)

-With the academies in Europe (second half of 16th century) the gap between fine and applied arts was definitely set.
+With the academies in Europe (second half of 17th century) the gap between fine and applied arts was definitely set.

+Modern Day

-Many contemporary definitions of "artist" and "art" are highly contingent on culture, resisting aesthetic prescription, in much the same way that the features constituting beauty and the beautiful cannot be standardized easily without moving into kitsch.
+Many contemporary definitions of "artist" and "art" are highly contingent on culture, resisting aesthetic prescription; in the same way, the features constituting beauty and the beautiful cannot be standardized easily without moving into kitsch.